mskroon/DeSDA/README.md

 The folder [Chapter 4 - Alignment](https://github.com/mskroon/DeSDA/tree/master/Chapter%204%20-%20Alignment) contains the tools and data described in Chapter 4 of my dissertation.

-The folder contains three subfolders:
+The folder contains three subfolders.
+For more information, please refer to the [README](https://github.com/mskroon/DeSDA/tree/master/Chapter%204%20-%20Alignment).

 ### Data